SavaMinic/0hGame2015/README.md

 I created the barebone project files before the 2AM, then went to sleep, and wake up at 2:40AM :( I missed the mark for 3->2AM, and then left for an hour more.

-I have build it for x86 and android, inside "build" folder.
+Try the game at http://gamejolt.com/games/connected-worlds/103854 (web player, x86, android).

+Also, there are builds for x86 and android here , just click on Releases on top.